6 Scientific Explanations for Ghosts

 In 1921, a doctor named W.H.
 Wilmer published an odd story about a haunted house in the American Journal of Ophthalmology.
 The family who lived in this haunted residence, called the H family in the medical literature, began experiencing weird phenomena when they moved into an old house—hearing furniture moving around and strange voices in the night, feeling the presence of invisible specters.
-They report being held down in bed by ghosts, feeling weak, and more.
+They reported being held down in bed by ghosts, feeling weak, and more.
 As it turned out, a faulty furnace was filling their house with carbon monoxide, causing aural and visual hallucinations.
 The furnace was fixed, and the H family went back to their lives, sans ghosts.

 In a 2014 study, Goldsmiths, University of London psychologists had participants watch a video of a “psychic” supposedly bending a metal key with his mind.
 In one condition, study subjects watched the video with a “participant” who was actually working with the researchers and professed to see the key bending.
 Those subjects were more likely to report that they saw the key bend than subjects who were paired with someone who asserted that the key didn’t bend or said nothing.
-“One person’s account can influence another person’s memory,” study co-author Christopher French tells Mental Floss.
+“One person’s account can influence another person’s memory,” study co-author Christopher French told Mental Floss in 2015.
 If someone else confidently asserts that they saw the ghost, it might influence a fellow eyewitness to believe they saw it, too.

-"There is a motivational side to belief in ghosts,” French explains.
+"There is a motivational side to belief in ghosts,” French explained.
 “We all want to believe in life after death.
 The idea of our mortality is one we are not generally comfortable with.”
 Confirmation bias holds powerful sway over our perceptions.
-“We find it much easier to believe evidence for something we want to believe anyway,” he says.
+“We find it much easier to believe evidence for something we want to believe anyway,” he said.